Ayushmaan1803/Lip-sync/README.md

 #Lip-sync

 #Step 1: Install Dependencies and Pretrained Model
-Ensure all necessary dependencies are installed and download the pretrained model.
+'Ensure all necessary dependencies are installed and download the pretrained model.'

 #Step 2: Input Video
 Provide a YouTube video link or upload a custom video file (maximum duration - 60 seconds).